Your 2014 photos were taken by FinisherPix.

 Packet Pick-Up is MANDATORY on Saturday if you are not registered as VIP.

 Registration will also be open.
-There is NO registration on race day.
+There is NO packet pickup or registration on race day.

 10:00 am - Registration Opens

 10:30 am - Course Talk (given by race director Jack Caress)

 11:00 am - Buitoni Pasta Lunch Opens (free for registered competitors; $8 for all others)